tlmohren/Covid19_analysis/README.md

 <b>Work in progress</b>, I'm still trying to fix the following:
-* JHU changed their data format for daily reports early March, so my current data merging for states is inaccurate before March 15.
+* JHU changed their data format for daily reports early March, so my current data merging for states is inaccurate before March 23.
+This messes up the log plots starting when crossing 100 cases.
+* colorbar labels in covid_map
+* better metrics for colorbars
 * The annotation wording is sparse and inaccurate, and just a concept for now.
-* Highlights per state
 * Font, colorscheme, axislabels, legends
 * further commenting / readme description
+* log plots for countries have an annotation in invisible region, giving their pngs a wide blank spot

 <b>Sources:</b>
 * https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic_by_country_and_territory